 It’s not an innocent mistake.
 The Abrahamic religions have engaged in a life-long campaign to confuse spirituality with religion and offer counterfeit dogma for authentic spiritual exploration.
 The misdirection works well.
 It keeps millions of paying customers.

-Spirituality isn’t just talking about things that deal with the spirit; it involves exploring consciousness and awareness first-hand.
-Western organized religion is all about the belief in mythology and superstition, and it is significant for the absence of any processes for investigating the consciousness.
+Spirituality isn’t just about things that deal with the spirit; it involves exploring consciousness and awareness first-hand.
+Western organized religion is all about the belief in mythology and superstition, and it is significant for the absence of any processes for investigating consciousness.

 The believers and followers of one God often treat the Gods of other belief systems as metaphors.
-So, in reality, God is the most powerful metaphor, which becomes an excuse to exercise for acts of human greed, bias, and prejudice.
+So, in reality, God is the most powerful metaphor, which becomes an excuse to exercise acts of human greed, bias, and prejudice.
 So, what do you think?
-So, are gods metaphors to explain away things we don’t understand or are they actual spiritual entities?
+So, are gods metaphors to explain away things we don’t understand, or are they actual spiritual entities?

 Do you have a different opinion on the subject?
 Please don’t hesitate to reach out and provide us with your comments.